labordynamicsinstitute/replicability-training/jira-workflow-training.md

 ### Write Preliminary Report
 At this stage, you need to fill out the REPLICATION.md up to the "Replication steps" part.
+- There is sample language for commonly encountered problems at the Fragments for REPLICATION.md link in the tall grey bar.
 - Commit this preliminary report to the Bitbucket repository.
 - This allows for earlier identification of that issues that might warrant changes to the procedure.
   - In particular, this is the stage where you might have identified that some, but not all data are not provided, and we can undertake steps there.